George Whitefield: Revival meetings

 Beginning in 1740, Whitefield preached nearly every day for months to large crowds as large as eighty thousand people as he travelled throughout the colonies, especially New England.
 His journey on horseback from New York City to Charleston, South Carolina, was at that time the longest in North America ever documented.
 Like Jonathan Edwards, he developed a style of preaching that elicited emotional responses from his audiences.
 But Whitefield had charisma, and his loud voice, his small stature, and even his cross-eyed appearance (which some people took as a mark of divine favor) all served to help make him one of the first celebrities in the American colonies.
-Like Edwards, Whitefield preached staunchly Calvinist theology that was in line with the "moderate Calvinism" of the Thirty-nine Articles.
+Like Edwards, Whitefield preached staunchly Calvinist theology that was in line with the "moderate Calvinism" of the Thirty-nine Articles, however, unlike Whitefield, Edwards was opposed to itinerant preaching.
 While explicitly affirming God's sole agency in salvation, Whitefield freely offered the Gospel, saying at the end of his sermons: "Come poor, lost, undone sinner, come just as you are to Christ."

 To Whitefield "the gospel message was so critically important that he felt compelled to use all earthly means to get the word out."
-Thanks to widespread dissemination of print media, perhaps half of all colonists eventually heard about, read about, or read something written by Whitefield.
-He employed print systematically, sending advance men to put up broadsides and distribute handbills announcing his sermons.
+He employed advance men, to put up broadsides and distribute handbills announcing his pending sermons, greatly increasing attendance.
+Thanks to widespread dissemination of print media, perhaps half of all colonists eventually heard or read about, or read something written by Whitefield.
 He also arranged to have his sermons published.
 Much of Whitefield's publicity was the work of William Seward, a wealthy layman who accompanied Whitefield.
-Seward acted as Whitefield's "fund-raiser, business co-ordinator, and publicist".
+Seward acted as Whitefield's "fund-raiser, business coordinator, and publicist".
 He furnished newspapers and booksellers with material, including copies of Whitefield's writings.

 When Whitefield returned to England in 1742, an estimated crowd of 20–30,000 met him.
 One such open-air congregation took place on Minchinhampton Common, Gloucestershire.
 Whitefield preached to the "Rodborough congregation"—a gathering of 10,000 people—at a place now known as "Whitefield's tump".
 Whitefield sought to influence the colonies after he returned to England.
 He contracted to have his autobiographical Journals published throughout America.
 These Journals have been characterized as "the ideal vehicle for crafting a public image that could work in his absence."
 They depicted Whitefield in the "best possible light".
 When he returned to America for his third tour in 1745, he was better known than when he had left.